openpowerquality/opq/gitbook/view/installation.md

 | integrityCheckCollections | This array specifies the Mongo collections to check if enableStartupIntegrityCheck is true. |
 | opqBoxes | An array of objects, each object providing metadata about an OPQBox according to our data model.
 Note that for convenience, the `start_time_ms` field in the locations subarray can be either a UTC millisecond value, or a string that can be parsed by Moment and converted to UTC milliseconds.
 The example above shows both possible ways of specifying the `start_time_ms`. |
 | userProfiles | An array of objects, each object providing metadata about an authorized user of OPQView.
 The role field can be either "admin" or "user". |

+Note that a "production" settings file is used for deployment to emilia.
+It has the same structure, but the actual file is not committed to github.

 ## (Optional) Install a DB snapshot